Meet MacKenzie Peck

 After graduation, MacKenzie found herself right on track with a job at the prestigious C. Grimaldis Gallery and an artist residency at The Creative Alliance at Patterson Park.
 Yet, after a successful Kickstarter campaign that funded work for a large exhibition called Time Bandits, MacKenzie felt unfulfilled, drained, and disconnected.
 After finding that the art world was not a good fit for her, she began thinking about creative entrepreneurial work that could reach a much larger audience.
 Her path took an unusual course from Maryland to Tennessee, Berlin, South Carolina, and Connecticut before landing in Brooklyn in 2015.
 And so, MacKenzie’s relationship with New York City has evolved in tandem with her burgeoning business.

 MacKenzie spends most of her days working from her kitchen table or the Berg'n in Brooklyn, a cafeteria and co-working space, where she often meets with models and photographers to plan upcoming editorial shoots.
 While free time is limited, the editor enjoys getting out of the city on the weekends, reading books that aren’t about sex, meditating, exercising, and making art that no one sees.
-You can find her on Instagram at @encounterswithm.
+You can follow her story on Patreon.